davecheney/mdns/README.md

 Acknowledgements
 ================

 Thanks to Brian Ketelsen and Miek Gieben for their feedback and suggestions.
-This package builds on the Miek's fantastic godns library and would not have been possible without it.
+This package builds on Miek's fantastic godns library and would not have been possible without it.

 Installation
 ============